DonAvery/DonAvery/README.md

 - 👋 Hi, I’m @DonAvery
-- 👀 I’m interested in advancing my knowledge in computer science and data science
+- 👀 I’m interested in
 - 🌱 I’m currently improving my skills in machine learning & data science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any data science projects that will enhance my knowledge
 - 📫 How to reach me don@donavery.com, https://linkedin.com/in/DonAvery